 Focused Ultrasound Helped Gloria's Fibroids

 Learn about Gloria's focused ultrasound treatment at UVA.
-View Transcript.
+View uterine fibroid clinic transcript.

 We evaluate eligibility for this treatment on a case-by-case basis.
 We may discover that we can't perform this procedure because you have: